tigershan1130/RLSimUE/README.md

 * Sample efficiency reduces training time and computational cost
 * Smooth control outputs prevent oscillatory and jerky flight behaviour

-## Comparison between TD3 and SAC(We are still consdering)
+### Comparison between TD3 and SAC(We are still consdering)
+We are comparing TD3 and SAC for our drone navigation task.
+We have a multi-modal observation space (depth image and vector states) and a continuous action space.
+We are thinking about TD3+CNN or SAC+VAE.

 * Algorithmic Differences:
-** TD3 (Twin Delayed Deep Deterministic Policy Gradient):
-Deterministic policy (outputs exact action)
+- TD3 (Twin Delayed Deep Deterministic Policy Gradient): Deterministic policy (outputs exact action).
-Uses twin Q-networks to reduce overestimation bias, delayed policy updates, and target policy smoothing.

-** SAC (Soft Actor-Critic):
-Stochastic policy (outputs a distribution over actions) with entropy regularization.
+-  SAC (Soft Actor-Critic): Stochastic policy (outputs a distribution over actions) with entropy regularization.
 Maximizes both expected return and entropy, which encourages exploration.

 * Exploration:
-** TD3: Explores by adding noise to the actions (e.g., Gaussian noise).
+- TD3: Explores by adding noise to the actions (e.g., Gaussian noise).
 The policy itself is deterministic.
-** SAC: The stochastic policy naturally explores, and the entropy term encourages trying new actions.
+- SAC: The stochastic policy naturally explores, and the entropy term encourages trying new actions.

 * Handling Uncertainty: Our environment is partially observable.
-** SAC's stochastic policy may be better at handling uncertainty because it can learn to take a variety of actions in the same state (non-deterministic).
+- SAC's stochastic policy may be better at handling uncertainty because it can learn to take a variety of actions in the same state (non-deterministic).
-** TD3's deterministic policy might be more prone to getting stuck in a single behavior, which might not be robust to uncertainties.
+- TD3's deterministic policy might be more prone to getting stuck in a single behavior, which might not be robust to uncertainties.

+* Conclusion:
+  We choose TD3 for its simplicity and faster initial learning, and we believe that the deterministic policy is sufficient given the clear depth map and the static environment.
+However, we should be aware that if the environment has more dynamics (e.g., moving obstacles) or if the depth map is noisy, SAC might be more robust.
+We will proceed with TD3 and monitor the training.
+If we find that the drone is not exploring enough or gets stuck in suboptimal behaviors, we might reconsider SAC.

 ### Expected Performance (NEED TO DO MORE RESEARCH):
 * Navigation Accuracy: ??